Critically Acclaimed: New Novel 'THE REMEMBERING: Of Leather & Stone' Receives Rave Reviews From Readers' Favorite

 Where to Learn More

-Readers can explore additional reviews, the author's biography, and more at the Readers' Favorite Book Reviews .
-Collins can also be reached through his Author Website .
+Readers can explore additional reviews, the author's biography, and more at Readers' Favorite.
+Collins can also be reached through his Author Website - .

 Griffon House Media